 It’s necessary to use cold or tepid (room temperature) water when washing woolens and delicate items.
 While it’s safe to wash any washable item using cold water, we don’t recommend it since cold water isn’t as effective for cleaning.
 Note that any kind of bleach alternative or oxygenated bleaching system will not work in cold water as these products are heat activated.

 Is it OK to wash with cold water to conserve energy?

 Yes.
-Laundry that doesn’t need intense cleaning can be washed with warm or cold water.
-However, cold water is not as effective as warm or hot water when it comes to removing stains, discoloration, and dinginess that have built up over time and wears.
+The proper time to use cold water for your laundry is when your laundry doesn’t need intense cleaning.
+Cold water is not as effective as warm or hot water when it comes to removing stains, discoloration, and dinginess that have built up over time and wears.
 After multiple washes using cold water, you may one day notice dull colors, yellow armpits or ring around the collar!
 While it may save energy to use cold water, if garments wind up looking dingy or stained, you may need to replace them prematurely.

 For cotton, linen, and durable synthetics, simply alternate cold or warm washes with hot washes.

 If you’re interested in reducing your carbon footprint by saving energy, here are some tips: